Surjectivity of the total Clifford invariant and Brauer dimension: Surjectivity of the total Clifford invariant

 We remark that recent results of Lieblich--Parimala--Suresh~\cite{lieblich_parimala_suresh:u-invariant} imply that, assuming a conjecture of Colliot-Th\'el\`ene on the Brauer--Manin obstruction to the existence of 0-cycles of degree 1 on smooth projective varieties over global fields, condition \textit{B} also holds for regular arithmetic surfaces, i.e., regular schemes proper and flat over the spectrum of the ring of integers of a number field whose generic fiber is a geometrically connected curve.
 Thus Theorem~\ref{thm:A} holds conditionally for regular arithmetic surfaces.
+Also, recent results of Harbater--Hartmann--Krashen \cite{HHK:refinements} prove condition \textit{B} for a wide class of local curves over complete discrete valuation rings with finite or algebraically closed residue fields.